nataliedef/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Computational genomics
+- Computational genomics & Bioinformatics
 - Human population genetics
-- Metabolic disease
+- Biomedical science and Pharmaceutical development

 # Education to show in About widget
 education: